Luxembourg Participation Exemption 2018

 comparable to the Luxembourg corporate income

-• Permanent establishment of a corporation or of a
+tax; or - Permanent establishment of a corporation or of a

 co-operative company resident in an EEA Member